siberex/rp2040_pin_redirect/README.md

 Should work without any additional setup on Pico/Pico2 boards and any other boards based on Raspberry RP2040 and RP2350 MCUs.

-Uses [side-set](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=332&zoom=100,153,745) output with minimal possible cycle count (will trigger as fast as board could possibly can).
+Uses [side-set](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=332&zoom=100,153,745) output with minimal possible cycle count (will trigger as fast as the board is capable of).

 # Usage